SoftwareDesignLab/national-vulnerability-intelligence-platform/nvip_backend/README.md

 * NVIP automatically scores each CVE based on the Common Vulnerability Scoring System Version 3.1 specification.
 * It reconciles scraped CVEs using Apache Open NLP.
 * Automatically extracts affected Common Platform Enumeration (CPE) products from free-form CVE descriptions.
-* Includes utilities to pull CVEs from the US National Vulnerability Database [(NVD)](https://nvd.nist.gov/), [MITRE CVE](https://cve.mitre.org/) and Chinese National Vulnerability Database [(CNNVD)](http://www.cnnvd.org.cn/).

 ### Additional Utilities & Functions
-* Pulls NVD CVEs from https://nvd.nist.gov and maintains a local comma separated file (CSV) for NVD CVEs.
-* Pulls MITRE CVEs from https://github.com/CVEProject/cvelist.git and maintains a local CSV for MITRE CVEs.
-* Includes a scraper for Chinese National Vulnerability Database(CNNVD) that scrapes CVEs from http://www.cnnvd.org.cn and stores them in a CSV file.
 * Maintains an updated list of CVE source URLs, takes a seed URL list as input and searches for additional CVE sources.
 * Compares crawled CVEs against NVD and MITRE and records the comparison results under the "output" directory.
 (If NVIP is run at date "MM/dd/yyyy", the output will be at "output//yyyyMMdd" path.)

 ### System Requirements
 * NVIP requires Java 8.
 * It uses MySQL (version 8) to store CVEs.
 The database muste be created before running the system.
-The database dump is provided at '../nvip_data/mysql-database'.
+The database dump is provided at '/nvip_data/mysql-database'.
 * Because the crawling process is a multi-threaded process and the characterization and product name extraction trains AI/ML models, minimum 8GB RAM is needed to run the system.
 (Suggested JVM parameters: -Xms8g -Xmx16g)